Why should some dogs be screened for glaucoma?

 3. Examination of the chamber angle

-Through the lens, the veterinarian assesses the structure of the chamber angle to identify any abnormalities, such as narrow drainage angles or pectinate ligament dysplasia (PLD).
+Through the lens, the veterinarian assesses the structure of the chamber angle to identify any abnormalities such as narrow drainage angles or pectinate ligament dysplasia (PLD).
 These conditions can prevent normal drainage of aqueous humor and lead to increased intraocular pressure, which can result in glaucoma.

-4. Interpretation of Findings
+4. Interpretation of findings

 Based on the observations, the findings are classified as "normal", "uncertain" or "affected" for pectinate ligament abnormality.
 This helps assess your dog's risk of developing glaucoma.